cybercongress/cybercongress/blog/drafts/wearecybercongress.md

 - [cyber-markets](https://github.com/cybercongress/cyber-markets) - toolchain for trades/orders parsing and processing
 - [chaingear](https://github.com/cybercongress/chaingear) - the Metaregistry for your registry

-Our development process is structured on two-weeks sprints and 4-5 months blocks.
-In August 2018 our first block has finished.
+Our development process is structured on two-weeks sprints and 4-5 months long blocks.
+In August 2018 our first block was finished.
 We have faced with out-of-focus problem and lack of resources as a result.
-So we have develop new [roadmap](https://github.com/cybercongress/congress/blob/master/Reports/second-block.md) on the next block with understandable metrics and milestones.
+So we have developed a new [roadmap](https://github.com/cybercongress/congress/blob/master/Reports/second-block.md) for the next block with understandable metrics and milestones.
 So for the next five months we will focus on [cyberd](https://github.com/cybercongress/cyberd) and [cyb](https://github.com/cybercongress/cyb).
-Also on a [cybernode](https://github.com/cybercongress/cybernode) in those new role.
+Also, we will focus on [cybernode](https://github.com/cybercongress/cybernode) within the new role.

-In addition we intend to integrate [chaingear](https://github.com/cybercongress/chaingear) in [cyb](https://github.com/cybercongress/cyb) as dapp.
-Another projects have not been forgotten.
-They will developing through the community on the [gitcoin](https://gitcoin.co/).
-So you're welcome.
+In addition, we intend to integrate [chaingear](https://github.com/cybercongress/chaingear) in [cyb](https://github.com/cybercongress/cyb) as a dapp.
+Other projects have not been forgotten.
+They will be developing through our community on [gitcoin](https://gitcoin.co/).
+So you're welcome to join.

 #### Contacts
-According our values we decide use next communication channels:
+According to our values we have decided to use the following communication channels:

 - [reddit](https://www.reddit.com/r/cybercongress)
 - [steemit](https://steemit.com/@cybercongress)